 The Wampanoag people live in the Northeastern United States and were the first natives the Pilgrims met.
 This video shares a bit about their culture.

-Native Americans of the Southwest: This video gives a short summary of the houses, crafts, and lives of Native Americans in this area.
+Native Peoples of the Southwest: This video gives a short summary of the houses, crafts, and lives of Native Americans in this area.

 Native American Arts and Crafts

 There are so many hands on activities you can incorporate into a Native American unit study, which my boys love!
 Here are a few to get you started and don’t forget the first few books listed above have more.

 Use sand paper and crayons or pastels to make cave paintings.
 Here is an example of how to do so using African themed pictures.
 Have your children think about what kind of cave paintings might have been found in North America and have them use those ideas.

 Build Native American Houses

 Different Native American tribes built different styles of houses based upon where they lived.
 Many can be modeled using Legos, popsicle sticks, recycled materials or any other building toys you have on hand.
 If you would like to make a small teepee, these instructions with a printable template are great.